fanoframework/fanoframework.github.io/deployment/docker/index.md

 ### Dockerfile for Apache reverse proxy server

-Dockerfile for Apache mostly similar to above Dockerfile for CGI but with goal to setup Apache as FastCGI reverse proxy server that connect to our application.
+Dockerfile for Apache is similar to above Dockerfile for CGI, except it sets Apache as FastCGI reverse proxy server that connect to our application.
 This is done by tells Apache to load `mod_proxy` and `mod_proxy_fcgi`.

 ```
 FROM httpd:2.4